B3nj4h/b/_posts/2023-11-04-bsides-nairobi-2023-cyber-challenge.md

 ![img-description](/assets/img/bsides2023/2.png)

 We take the string and slap it in cyber chef and wait for it to do the magic.
-Boom there we got we get the flag
+Boom there we go we get the flag

 ![img-description](/assets/img/bsides2023/4.png)